The Bankrate promise

 DUI laws in Wisconsin

 In Wisconsin, a driving under the influence charge is referred to by the legal phrase “operating while intoxicated” (OWI).
-There are a number of illegal practices and driving behaviors which will constitute an OWI.
+There are a number of illegal practices and driving behaviors that could constitute an OWI in Wisconsin.
 These include:

-- Driving with a Blood/Breath Alcohol Concentration (BAC) of 0.08 or greater.
+- Driving with a blood alcohol concentration (BAC) of 0.08 or higher.

-- Driving with a detected level of a legally controlled substance in the blood.
+- Driving with a detectable amount of a legally controlled substance in your blood.